SuperFola/superfola.github.io/index.md

 ### Traineeships

 **July 2018** Traineeship at the [IRHT](http://irht.cnrs.fr/) (department of the French CNRS).
-My job was to design websites to visualize data in different forms (you can see it [there](https://github.com/SuperFola/bibale-nodes), [there](https://github.com/SuperFola/bibale-tree) and [there](https://github.com/SuperFola/bibale-facettes)).
-I also worked on Python scripts to import/export data from/to the database used at the IRHT.
+My job was to design websites to visualize data in different ways (you can see it [here](https://github.com/SuperFola/bibale-nodes), [there](https://github.com/SuperFola/bibale-tree) and [here](https://github.com/SuperFola/bibale-facettes)).
+I also worked on Python scripts to import/export data from/to the database used (Elastic search) at the IRHT.
 Another project I was given was a website to visualize different versions of an ancient text (encoded in XML TEI) easily.

-**July 2016** Worked in a pharmacy as a pharmacy technician, for a month.
+**July 2016** Worked in a pharmacy as a technician, for a month.
 My job was to prepare medicines for a machine to pack them into kit.

 **2015** Traineeship in Polytech Orléans for a week, where I helped an electronic technician to prepare electronic circuits for practicals.